 Sugars are added to foods because they provide many important functions in foods.
 In addition to imparting sweetness, sugars are added to food and beverage products to contribute to color and flavor development (in baked goods and meats, through browning, for example); provide body, bulk, or volume (such as in baked goods, preserves, and jams); and contribute to texture (such as creaminess of frozen desserts, syrup, and candies; or tenderizing lightness in bakery products).
 Sugars may interact beneficially with other food ingredients, enhancing flavor profile (acting synergistically to increase the aroma of a flavor, for example) or balancing bitterness (such as that of cocoa in chocolates).
 Sugars may be used to control freezing point and crystallization in ice cream, or boiling point in candy making.
 They may be used for microbial fermentation, to produce foods such as pickles and yeast-leavened bread.
 Sugars may also be used to prevent the growth of microorganisms, by binding water and making it less available for microbial growth, thereby preserving foods by controlling spoilage (such as in jams and jellies).
 Examples of foods and beverages that contain added sugars include sugar-sweetened beverages, dairy and grain-based desserts, and sweet snacks.

 No, naturally-occurring sugars do not have a different caloric value than commercially-produced sugars.
 Regardless of their source (naturally-occurring or commercially produced), when sugars are metabolized they provide about 4 calories per gram—the same amount of calories as other carbohydrates (except dietary fiber) and protein.
-This is because naturally-occurring and commercially-produced sugars are chemically the same and cannot be distinguished by the human body.

 The evidence for added sugars and health outcomes is still developing.
 However, there is strong evidence suggesting that eating patterns which include low intake of added sugars are associated with reduced risk of cardiovascular disease in adults; and there is moderate evidence that these eating patterns are associated with reduced risk of obesity, type 2 diabetes, and some types of cancer in adults.
 Further, there is moderate evidence of a relationship between added sugars and dental caries in children and adults.